The training draws on frameworks from:

 “It was a good way to think about how my project bridges to my own life and larger social movements.
 It was a very sensible way of thinking holistically across scales."

---Alex Werth, UC Berkeley PHD & Good Culture
+--Alex Werth, Good Culture & UC Berkeley PHD candidate

 “Jasmine and Abrah’s energy and enthusiasm for helping change makers do their work effectively and for the long-haul is electric!”